NikitaDouglas/bookmark_3/README.md

 * Users are restricted to manage only their own bookmarks

+# Stories n.1
-As a user
+* As a time-pressed user
-I can remember my bookmarks
-I want to be able to save them.
+* So that I can quickly go to web sites I regularly visit
+* I would like to see a list of bookmarks

 Class 			|    Methods
 Bookmark		     #save_list

-As a user
-I can see my stored bookmarks
-I want to be able to see them.

 Class 			|    Methods
 Bookmark		     #show_list

+# Stories n.2
+* As a time-pressed user
+* So that I can save a website
+* I would like to add the site's address and title to bookmark manager

+# DATABASE COMMAND INSTRUCTIONS

+1. psql
+2. CREATE DATABASE bookmark_manager;
+3. \c bookmark_manager;
+4. \dt
+5. CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));

+First lets create a directory for the database setup called db, and a sub-directory within it, migrations.

+1. - db/
+2.   - migrations/
+3. 01_create_bookmarks_table.sql

+# Stories n.3

-As a time-pressed user
+* As a time-pressed user
-So that I can quickly go to web sites I regularly visit I would like to see a list of bookmarks
+* So that I can quickly go to web sites I regularly visit
+* I would like to see a list of bookmarks

 Follow these steps to set up the bookmarks_manager database: